huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 Now we can change from the L port to the T port so that your machine is now plugged into R1

+Normally when working in the network room we would launch a windows VM that we would then turn the firewall off to allow pings and connection from the routers to the machine

 In order for our routers to be able to ping our windows device we need to create a firewall rule

 Here is a guide on how to Add IP Address in Windows Firewall